2018neapaideia/2018neapaideia/README.md

 **2018neapaideia/2018neapaideia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profil
 - 😊Μy name is Maria Tsourti
 - 🔭 I’m currently working on secondary education
-- 🌱 I’m teaching history modern Greek language and litterature
+- 🌱 I’m teaching history, modern Greek language and litterature
 - 💬 Ask me about teaching senarios
 - 📫 How to reach me: reach me in readme files
 - 🎇Here are some ideas to get start history lessons or language and litterature lessons: